ember-cli-deploy/ember-cli-deploy-revision-data/README.md

 ### type

-The type of [Key Generator](#key-generators) to be used.
+The type of [Data Generator](#data-generators) to be used.

 *Default:* `'file-hash'`
 *Alternatives:* `'git-tag-commit'`, `'version-commit'`

-## Key Generators
+## Data Generators

-Key generators are the strategies used to generate the unique revision key.
-Currently there is only one Key Generator implementation but we will add more as needed.
-Some examples of other potential key generators are `GitHash` or `DateTime` generators.
+Data generators are the strategies used to generate information about the revision being deployed.
+A data generator must return an object which contains a property called `revisionKey` which uniquely identifies the current revision.
+A generator can add any other data that it deems relevant to the data object that it returns.

 ### File Hash generator

+This generator contructs a revisionKey from the fingerprint of the `index.html` file.

+#### Data fields returned

+##### revisionKey

-This key generator will fingerprint the `index.html` and return an MD5 hash.
-The generation of the revision key, using this generator, is guaranteed to be idempotent.
+The unique identifier of this build based on the MD5 fingerprint of the `index.html` file.
+This key is guaranteed to be idempotent.
 That is, the same revision key will be generated for the same set of project files.
 If the project files change in any way, this will be reflected by a change in the revision key.

+##### timestamp

+The timestamp of the current deploy

 #### Configuration Options